UNITED STATES

 1. BUSINESS AND ORGANIZATION

 Energy Services of America Corporation (“Energy Services” or the “Company”), formed in 2006, is a contractor and service company that operates primarily in the mid-Atlantic and central regions of the United States and provides services to customers in the natural gas, petroleum, water distribution, automotive, chemical, and power industries.
 For the gas industry, the Company is primarily engaged in the construction, replacement and repair of natural gas pipelines and storage facilities for utility companies and private natural gas companies.
 Energy Services is involved in the construction of both interstate and intrastate pipelines, with an emphasis on the latter.
 For the oil industry, the Company provides a variety of services relating to pipeline, storage facilities and plant work.
 For the power, chemical, and automotive industries, the Company provides a full range of electrical and mechanical installations and repairs including substation and switchyard services, site preparation, equipment setting, pipe fabrication and installation, packaged buildings, transformers, and other ancillary work with regards thereto.
-Energy Services’ other services include liquid pipeline construction, pump station construction, production facility construction, water and sewer pipeline installations, various maintenance and repair services and other services related to pipeline construction.
-The Company has also added the ability to install residential, commercial, and industrial solar systems and perform civil and general contracting services.
+Energy Services’ other pipeline services include corrosion protection services, horizontal drilling services, liquid pipeline construction, pump station construction, production facility construction, water and sewer pipeline installations, various maintenance and repair services and other services related to pipeline construction.
+The Company has also added the ability to install broadband and solar electric systems and perform civil and general contracting services.

 C.J.
 Hughes Construction Company, Inc. (“C.J.
 Hughes”), a wholly owned subsidiary of the Company, is a general contractor primarily engaged in pipeline construction for utility companies.
 Contractors Rental Corporation (“Contractors Rental”), a wholly owned subsidiary of C.J.
 Hughes, provides union building trade employees for projects managed by C.J.
 Hughes.

-Nitro Construction Services, Inc. (“Nitro”), a wholly owned subsidiary of C.J.
-Hughes, provides electrical, mechanical, HVAC/R, solar installation, and fire protection services to customers primarily in the automotive, chemical, and power industries.
-Revolt Energy, LLC and Nitro Electric Company, LLC are newly formed, wholly owned subsidiaries of Nitro.
-Pinnacle Technical Solutions, Inc. (“Pinnacle”), a wholly owned subsidiary of Nitro, operates as a data storage facility within Nitro’s office building.
-Pinnacle is supported by Nitro and has no employees of its own.
-All C.J.
-Hughes, Nitro, and Contractors Rental construction personnel are union members of various related construction trade unions and are subject to collective bargaining agreements that expire at varying time intervals.
+Nitro Construction Services, Inc. (“NCS”), a wholly owned subsidiary of C.J.
+Hughes, provides electrical, mechanical, HVAC/R, and fire protection services to customers primarily in the automotive, chemical, and power industries.
+Revolt Energy, LLC (“Revolt”), a wholly owned subsidiary of NCS, performs residential solar installation projects.
+Nitro Electric Company, LLC (“Nitro Electric”), a wholly owned subsidiary of NCS, performs industrial electrical work and has a satellite office registered in Michigan.
+Pinnacle Technical Solutions, Inc. (“Pinnacle”), a wholly owned subsidiary of NCS, operates as a data storage facility within Nitro’s office building.
+Pinnacle is supported by NCS and has no employees of its own.
+NCS and its subsidiaries will collectively be referred to “Nitro”.

 West Virginia Pipeline, Inc. (“West Virginia Pipeline” or “WVP”), a wholly owned subsidiary of Energy Services, operates as a gas and water distribution contractor primarily in southern West Virginia.
-The employees of West Virginia Pipeline are non-union and are managed independently from the Company’s union subsidiaries.
+The employees of West Virginia Pipeline are non-union and are managed independently of the Company’s union subsidiaries.

 SQP Construction Group, Inc. (“SQP”), a wholly owned subsidiary of Energy Services, operates as a general contractor primarily in West Virginia.
 SQP engages in the construction and renovation of buildings and other civil construction projects for state and local government agencies and commercial customers.
 As a general contractor, SQP manages the overall construction project and subcontracts most of the work.
-The employees of SQP are non-union and are managed independently from the Company’s union subsidiaries.
+The employees of SQP are non-union and are managed independently of the Company’s union subsidiaries.

-Tri-State Paving & Sealcoating, Inc. (“TSP” or “Tri-State Paving”), a wholly owned subsidiary of Energy Services, completed the acquisition of substantially all of the assets of Tri-State Paving & Sealcoating, LLC (“Tri-State Paving, LLC”) on April 29, 2022.
+Tri-State Paving & Sealcoating, Inc. (“TSP” or “Tri-State Paving”), a wholly owned subsidiary of Energy Services, completed the acquisition of substantially all the assets of Tri-State Paving & Sealcoating, LLC (“Tri-State Paving, LLC”) on April 29, 2022.
 Tri-State Paving provides utility paving services to water distribution customers in the Charleston, West Virginia, Lexington, Kentucky, and Chattanooga, Tennessee markets.
-The employees of TSP are non-union and are managed independently from the Company’s union subsidiaries.
+The employees of TSP are non-union and are managed independently of the Company’s union subsidiaries.

-Ryan Construction Services Inc. (“Ryan Construction” or “RCS”), a wholly owned subsidiary of Energy Services, formed in August 2022 in connection with the acquisition of substantially all of the assets of Ryan Environmental, LLC and Ryan Environmental Transport, LLC, provides directional drilling services for broadband service providers along with offering natural gas distribution services, cathodic protection and corrosion prevention services, and civil construction services.
+Ryan Construction Services Inc. (“Ryan Construction” or “RCS”), a wholly owned subsidiary of Energy Services, formed in August 2022 in connection with the acquisition of substantially all the assets of Ryan Environmental, LLC and Ryan Environmental Transport, LLC (collectively “Ryan Environmental”), provides directional drilling services for broadband service providers along with offering natural gas distribution services, cathodic protection and corrosion prevention services, and civil construction services.
 Ryan Construction operates primarily in West Virginia and Pennsylvania.
-The employees of RCS are non-union and are managed independently from the Company’s union subsidiaries.
+The employees of RCS are non-union and are managed independently of the Company’s union subsidiaries.

 Interim Financial Statements